 Croatian way on the highway

-Croatian way is found in all small communities that distrust larger systems in which they exist.
+Similar version of the Croatian mentality exist in all small communities that distrust larger systems.
 I learned that during the 5 years I worked at the English PEN, promoting translated literature.
 My job was to network with UK publishers who support the ‘off-the beaten-track’ literature.

 I noticed this: these devoted people could survive the claws of commercialism in one way only – teaming up, networking, and ultimately, giving jobs to those they knew and trusted.